- Who We Are

 UFT.org Home > News > New York Teacher > Public ed under attack > Charters’ ‘bottom line’ led to Chicago teacher strikes

-Chicago Teachers Union The nation’s first-ever strike by unionized charter school teachers occurred in Chicago in December and has set a precedent for other charter schools in the Windy Cindy that are struggling with low teacher pay, crowded classrooms and poor funding.
+Chicago Teachers Union The nation’s first-ever strike by unionized charter school teachers occurred in Chicago in December and has set a precedent for other charter schools in the Windy City that are struggling with low teacher pay, crowded classrooms and poor funding.

 But underlying their demands is a larger problem, said Chris Baehrend, the chair of the charter division of the Chicago Teachers Union.